Skip to main content

 Custom Script

-Create a script that reads event data from stdin and takes action:
+Create a script that reads the event payload from stdin:

 #!/bin/bash